TacBuild/tac-sdk/README.md

 After obtaining the `operationId`, you can check the operation’s status by using `OperationTracker.getOperationStatus(operationId: string)`.
 The following statuses may be returned:

-1. **CollectedInTAC:** The validator has collected all events for a single sharded message.
+1. **CollectedInTAC:** The sequencer has collected all events for a single sharded message.
 For simple transfers (e.g., a token swap), this status indicates that the message is fully gathered.
 2. **IncludedInTACConsensus:** The EVM message has been added to the Merkle tree, and subsequent roots will reflect this addition.
 3. **ExecutedInTAC:** The collected message has been executed on the EVM side.
 4. **CollectedInTON:** After execution on EVM, a return message event is generated, which will then be executed on the TVM side.